Gravenhurst, Ontario: Demographics

-The former Gravenhurst railway station was served by Ontario Northland Railway's Northlander passenger train until the train was discontinued in 2012, it is now a railway museum.

 Attractions

 Parts of the Queen Elizabeth II Wildlands Provincial Park and Torrance Barrens Conservation Reserve are in Gravenhurst.

 The Muskoka Wharf

 The Muskoka Wharf, located on Lake Muskoka, was completed in 2005.
 The project cost $170 million and spreads across 89 acres.
 Before the new development was built, the wharf used to be used for lumber and boat building industries.
 It was also the entry point to the lakes.
 Years ago, a train would arrive at the wharf three times a day with passengers coming to Muskoka looking to settle.

-Today, the wharf is full of retailers and restaurants like Boston Pizza and the Blue Willow Tea Shop.
+Today, the wharf is full of retailers and restaurants.
 The wharf hosts a number of events in the summer including Pirate Fest and the Gravenhurst farmers’ market.
 There are also condominiums and a Marriott hotel for those looking to spend some time in Gravenhurst.

 Winter Carnival

 Every year Gravenhurst has a winter carnival for the community to enjoy.
 There are events for every age at the carnival including donut eating contests, sno-yoga, ball hockey, a polar dip, and arm wrestling.
 The town has several dances for anyone ages nineteen and older as well as fireworks on Sunday for the closing ceremony.
 The fireworks take place at the Muskoka Wharf.